faanross/faanross.github.io/content/posts/course01.md

 Remember when we looked at everything at the start and we noticed how all the entries come in pairs?
 Well, this is what we are looking at here - the second half of the pair.
 I won't repeat this for the remainder of this analysis, but you'll notice if you go through it by yourself that every single PowerShell ScriptBlock log entry will be followed by another like this that simply says `prompt`.

 So what's going on here?
-Well whenever you interact with PowerShell, it actually performs a magical sleigt-of-hand.
+Well whenever you interact with PowerShell, it actually performs a magical sleight-of-hand.
 Think of when you yourself have a PowerShell terminal open - you see the prompt, you run a command, it executes, and then once again you see the prompt, ready for you to enter the subsequent command.

 IMAGE HERE OF WHAT YOU MEAN